Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_ampc_relnotes.md

 This following limitation exists in this update of Amplify Central:

-* Access Rights for both Assets or Products are limited to Team Ownership setting.
+* Access rights for both assets and products are limited to the Team Ownership setting.
 Any existing shared with Assets or Products will be accessible in a Read-only mode.